crystallabs/crysterm/documentation/positioning.md

 - iright
 - ibottom

-These return the inner thickness / reduction of space on each side of the box.
+These return the inner thickness / reduction of space on each side of the box due to decorations.
 For each side, it is calculated as a sum of border width (always 0 or 1) and padding (can be any number of cells).